entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "This character takes into account the general shape of the posterior margin of the dentary when looking at the lateral profile of the lateral surface of the dentary.
 We used the terminology for the description of edge profile.
-Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the dentary is located ventrally (e.g., Gavinia, Laugia), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., Libys, Tachymetopon).
-In the pointed shape (or X bevel), the pointed part of the posterior margin of the dentary is approximately located at mid-height of the dentary (e.g., Coelacanthus, Parnaibaia), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., Foreyia).
+Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the dentary is located ventrally (e.g., *Gavinia*, *Laugia*), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., *Libys*, *Tachymetopon*).
+In the pointed shape (or X bevel), the pointed part of the posterior margin of the dentary is approximately located at mid-height of the dentary (e.g., *Coelacanthus*, *Parnaibaia*), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., *Foreyia*).
 Most coelacanths having a dorsal hook-shape posteriorly oriented on the dentary (Char.
 108) have a V-grooved posterior margin.
 This character does not apply for the out-groups in which a long dentary is known."

 > - The coding of *Dianodus* is XX.